How to download your chart as PNG

 In this article, we'll explain how to download your chart as a static image, e.g. to print it or embed it in a presentation.
-This feature is free for all our users.
+This feature is free for all Datawrapper users.

 The image format that works best for graphics and can be imported/uploaded to most other tools (e.g. Photoshop, Keynote, Powerpoint, Google Docs, etc.) is PNG – short for Portable Network Graphics.
+PNG's are also a great options if your CMS doesn't allow HTML embeds.
 PNGs have the file extension .png.

 How to choose the PNG export